The Basic Driver Hand Signals Explained

-Regardless of experience level, it’s crucial for all drivers to understand hand signals for actions like turning, changing lanes, or braking.
-Even if you don’t intend to use them, you can be certain other drivers will.
-Continue reading this article for a comprehensive guide on hand signals and their proper use.
+Regardless of experience level, it’s crucial for all drivers to understand the basic hand signals.
+Even if you don’t intend to use them, you can be certain other road users will.

-What are the Hand Signals for Driving and Why Do They Matter?
+What are the Hand Signals for Driving?

-3 basic hand signals:
+There are 3 basic hand signals:

 - Left turn hand signal: hold your arm straight out of the window.